NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 Logging In
 ----------
-.. rubric:: To login to Orion or Hercules via SSH, you will use your MSU account username, MSU password, and Duo two#factor authentication.
+To login to Orion or Hercules via SSH, you will use your MSU account username, MSU password, and Duo two-factor authentication.
 .. rubric:: Password Maintenance
 If you know your MSU password (or temporary password), use the MSU Training and Password System (TAPS) site to Manage